Skip to main content

 I kept quiet.
 Ananta looked up at me and back at Lata.

-“Let’s go home,” Kakima spoke, pulling Lata’s ear.
+“Let’s go home,” Kakima said, pulling Lata’s ear.
 “You have done enough already.”

 “I will get this girl married before she runs off.”
 Kakima snapped before walking away from the scene.